Facet-GM/backup-2/Sularia/Sularia.md

-Think Egyptian/Amonket for the theme.
+*Think Egyptian/Amonket for the theme.
+The idea for the people of the nation and region came from the Unearthed Arcana Playtest for the semi Aasimar, almost lycanthropes.*

 A desert nation that is nestled between a large mountain range and the ocean.
 The major metropolitan cities, towns, and villages are settled near water sources or oasis'.